 The most recognizable of Carnival’s brands, Carnival Cruise Line currently has 26 ships in operation.
 The line was founded in 1972, and today carries about 5 million guests per year.
-This is also one of the company’s most economical cruise lines, offering fares starting at $150 per person.
+This is also one of the company’s most economical cruise lines, offering fares that often start at $50 per person, per day.
 The unmistakable red and blue whale tail can be seen in ports in the Caribbean, Alaska, Hawaii, Mexico, Panama, Canada, New England, and along the coast of California.

 This is not only Carnival’s largest premium cruise line, Princess Cruises is the largest premium cruise line in the world.
 Beginning operations in 1965, Princess currently sails 17 ships all over the planet.
 The line was featured in the hit TV show Love Boat in the 70’s and 80’s.
 Now, Princess cruise ships can be seen everywhere from Europe to Asia to South America.
 When sailing in the Caribbean, Princess ships will often stop at the award-winning private island of Princess Cays.

 This line was started in 1873 and offers 14 mid-size cruise ships.
 Now based in Seattle, Holland America Line offers popular cruises to Alaska and Europe and also has sailings to Australia, Asia, Hawaii, South America, the Caribbean, and even Antarctica.
 Holland America is known for its focus on discovering new cultures and places and provides 1 day cruises or up to 50 day cruises.